The Long Riders: Soundtrack

 The music for the film was composed, arranged, and performed by Ry Cooder.
 Cooder said Hill had heard one of his records while making the film "and thought that my music had an atmospheric quality he was looking for.
 Walter likes scores to be part of his movie’s environment instead of the factor that’s driving it, and I’ve always looked at film music as an environmental issue."

 Other performers on the soundtrack were multi-instrumentalist David Lindley and percussionist Milt Holland.
 Some of the songs were released as an album, The Long Riders.

 It was the first of several soundtracks Cooder would write for Walter Hill.
 Cooder later said this was "the simplest" of his soundtracks to do, adding that:

-I’d heard and played enough old time-Southern music that it wasn’t too much of a stretch for me to create it.
-The film was about community and family, and I had to think what the music would have felt like in those days.
-It had to capture that early American aesthetic, which is a world away from how we live now....
-You have to sound "authentic," but you also have to invent that authenticity.
-I had to imagine myself in another time, and not think about what was happy, sad or dangerous to Arnold Schwarzenegger, but what was happy, sad and dangerous to Jesse James.
-I ended up concentrating on the scene’s emotions, and the music worked fine.